Published 15/04/2025, Edited 29/04/2025

 4: Establishment of live reporting on the performance of all bureaucratic bodies and elected officials, as well as a consolidated gifts, benefits and donations register for each elected and bureaucratic official, as well as a dispensation dashboard which tracks the spending of taxpayer funds against each project it is tied to in real-time, as well as a consolidated catalogue of the real-time dispensation of untied funding.

-5: Bi-annual reporting from a representative of the Australian National Audit Office, National Anti Corruption Commission and other bodies (like ASIO does now) on the performance of the Australian Government and its Departments via the National Press Club to the Australian people.
+5: Bi-annual reporting from a representative of the Australian/Pacific National Audit Office, National Anti Corruption Commission and other bodies (like ASIO does now) on the performance of the Australian Government and its Departments via the National Press Club to the Australian people.

 6: Removal of all political donations from the political system and publicly funding it instead, or designing an alternative funding mechanism.